 The Power of Giving and How You Can Help

 Since March, we have been able to respond to calls for help because of the generosity of more than 1,590 donors to our COVID-19 response.
 In moments of caring, supporters have given a remarkable $2.4 million in donations to a special emergency relief fund, along with a host of food pantry items, personal protective equipment and cleaning supplies.
 During these difficult times, our food programs are at the heart of the deep concern for people suffering from food insecurity and our commitment to “Say Yes.”
+More than 1 million meals have been served to them.
 Contribute to our efforts here.

 Our community’s support has allowed us to respond quickly and effectively to this historic challenge while we simultaneously work to sustain our ongoing operations: